bright/new-www/content/blog/telehealth-video-conferencing-software.md

 In time, when your venture scales and reaches more users the monthly cost of supporting this solution will start to grow.
 It’s up to you to decide when or if there is a need to change.
 Balance out the development cost with monthly support and if those two meet within a few years, it's probably a good idea to look for alternatives.
 But when starting, this is the way to go.

-Side note: Is “Google Meets” HIPAA and GDPR compliant?

-Google Meet safeguards HIPAA-compliant chat through a multi-layered approach, alongside robust encryption, access controls, 2FA, and data minimization.
-It adheres to HIPAA regulations via a dedicated Business Associate Agreement and GDPR compliance on top, while offering features like chat log export and reporting tools for enhanced security and record-keeping.

 <EbookDynamic sectionTitle='face scaling challenges before they affect your users' ebookName='Scale-Your-Healthtech-Solution-Successfully.pdf' ebookDescription={'Get a free copy of our guide on scaling HealthTech.
 Download a pdf packed with market insights, tech recommendations and case studies.'} ebookImage='/images/healthtech_guide_cover.png' ebookAlt='cover' />

 ## Engineers' perspective on video telehealth videoconferencing solutions